It's a Mistake to Shortchange Donor Stewardship During Economic Downturns

 As economic headwinds strengthen and fears of a recession loom, development teams face mounting pressure to reduce costs.
 But some nonprofit leaders warn against slashing the wrong line item: donor stewardship.

 It costs just 20 cents to raise $1 from existing donors, but up to $1.50 to raise the same amount from new donors.
-That's a 7.5x difference that makes donor retention a no-brainer—at any time, says Sue Citro, Chief Experience Officer at Best Friends Animal Society, who recently spoke on the Go Beyond Fundraising podcast.

-Take time to create a deeper connection that will make the donor want to stick around and give again.
-"When someone supports your organization, they’re raising their hand and saying, ‘This matters to me,’ " she said during the podcast.
+"When someone supports your organization, they’re raising their hand and saying, ‘This matters to me,’ " she says.

 Don't just send donors a receipt and a generic thank-you.
 Sue gave a great example about leaving a restaurant after a delicious meal: